Handle A Facebook Interaction

 - Sentiment—Can be Positive, Negative, Neutral or undeclared

 - View the Facebook reactions and the reactions count for each post or comment in Facebook.
-The reactions count gets refreshed at the time of interaction.
+The reactions count gets refreshed when receiving the interaction.
+You can also manually refresh the reaction count using the Refresh button.

 Actionable Facebook posts are colored yellow and non-actionable posts are colored gray.
 Facebook comments are automatically expanded and colored yellow if they are actionable, and collapsed and colored gray if they are non-actionable.
 Each Facebook comment has its own Actionability and Sentiment icon, which can be updated if necessary.
 Actionability and Sentiment are based on the classification and screening results obtained from Genesys Knowledge Management.